-Even almost three years later, we’re continuing to learn new details about COVID-19.
-One area in particular that continues to confuse many people is how long it takes to develop symptoms after exposure and how long a person stays contagious.
+Even years later, we’re continuing to learn new details about COVID-19.
+One area in particular that continues to confuse many people is how long it takes to develop symptoms after exposure (also known as the "incubation period") and how long a person stays contagious.

 How quickly can you get COVID after exposure?

 According to the Centers for Disease Control and Prevention (CDC), COVID has a long incubation period of up to 10 days.
-On average, the time of exposure to active infection is typically five to six days, however it can be as short as three days with the new virus strain.
+However, with newer strains, research has shown that the window of exposure time to experiencing symptoms is getting smaller and smaller.

-“You should wear a mask when around others as soon as you discover you were exposed and continue wearing it for a full 10 days even if you don’t have symptoms,” says Dr. Cicogna.
+“Even with shorter incubation periods, the CDC still recommends you wear a mask for a full 10 days, starting from as soon as you discover you were exposed, even if you don’t have symptoms,” says Dr. Cicogna.
 “Start counting from day one, which is defined as the first full day after your last exposure.”

 If you develop symptoms at any time, isolate yourself immediately and get tested.